Unconventional Mural Series

 Installed at 680 N. High St

 Erika Sanada is a California based artist who uses porcelain clay to create fascinating creatures in pristine detail.
 Combining influences from films, cartoons, and her own imagination, Erika’s artwork has been exhibited internationally and widely published in Hi-Fructose Magazine, Hey!
 Magazine, and Beautiful Bizarre Magazine.
-“Howl” This piece shows two unlikely friends joining together and looking up at the same sky.
+“Howl” shows two unlikely friends joining together and looking up at the same sky.
 Erika Sanada’s work talks about welcoming things that may seem hard or scary at first.
 Sometimes the most extraordinary possibilities start from unconventional combinations.

 Hammond Harkins Galleries